pbujanowski/human-resources/README.md

-# human-resources-quickstart
+# human-resources

-The Human Resources Quickstart software.
+The Human Resources software.